ziqiangg/RPLidar-3D-PointCloud/README_SETUP.md

 ---

-## Issue: "Connection refused: you laptop ip:1883"
+## Issue: "Connection refused: your laptop ip:1883"

 **Cause**: Mosquitto not running on laptop OR firewall blocking